-- MR images of the soft-tissue structures of the body including the prostate and other pelvic structures are clearer and more detailed than with other imaging methods.
+- MR images of the body's soft-tissue structures are clearer and more detailed than those of other imaging methods.
 This detail makes MRI a valuable tool in early diagnosis and evaluation of the extent of tumors, such as prostate cancer.

-- MRI has proven valuable in diagnosing a broad range of conditions, including cancer, and benign conditions such as benign prostatic hyperplasia and infection.
+- MRI has proven valuable in diagnosing a broad range of conditions, including cancer.
+It is also useful in diagnosing benign conditions such as an enlarged prostate and infection.

 - MRI can detect abnormalities that might be obscured by bone with other imaging methods.

 - The MRI gadolinium contrast material is less likely to cause an allergic reaction than the iodine-based contrast materials used for x-rays and CT scanning.

 - The MRI exam poses almost no risk to the average patient when appropriate safety guidelines are followed.